Nazulka/WD-Buzzwords/TESTING.md

 ### Responsiveness
-The responsiveness of the website on all popular devices, including iPhone eXpensive, Android Pixel 2, Samgung Galaxy S5, iPhone 6/7/8, iPad, iPad Pro, etc was tested using [Responsinator](https://www.responsinator.com/) and Google Dev Tools Device Mode.
-The tests have shown that site is fully responsive and fits and adapts well to the different viewport size devices.
+* The responsiveness of the website was tested on all popular devices, including iPhone 5/SE, Android Pixel 2, Samgung Galaxy S5, iPhone 6/7/8, iPad, iPad Pro, etc using [Responsinator](https://www.responsinator.com/) and Google Dev Tools Device Mode.
+* It was tested on physical devices including iPhone XR and iPad.
+All tests have shown that site is fully responsive and fits and adapts well to the different viewport size devices.

 ### Usability Testing